-If the data on your servers has been encrypted by ransomware, you can create restoration tasks to restore the encrypted data and reduce losses.
+If the data on your servers has been encrypted by ransomware, you can create a restoration task to restore the encrypted data and reduce losses.
 This topic describes how to create a restoration task, view the task status, purchase additional anti-ransomware capacity, and delete backup data.

-- The value of recoverable versions in the protection policy is not zero.
+- The number of Recoverable Version in the protection policy is not zero.

 - The Security Center agent is enabled.

 Security Center backs up the server data based on the protection policy you have created.
-If you have used the recommended policy, you can select a version that has been backed up to restore the data on the current server.
+If you use the recommended policy, you can select a version that has been backed up to restore the data on the current server.